mauroalberti/geoSurfDEM/README.md

 ![alt tag](http://www.malg.eu/geosurfdem/images/paraview_src_lateral.png)

-###geoSurfDEM result
+####geoSurfDEM result

-At the end, what is the result of the geoSurfDEM application?
+At the end, what are the results of the geoSurfDEM application?

-We see it displayed in Paraview, by importing the resulting csv file and superposing on the DEM points and the plane surface.
+We see them displayed in Paraview, by importing the resulting csv file and superposing on the DEM points and the plane surface.
 The results are symbolized by blue dots.
 You see them following the visual intersection between the plane with dip direction 135° and dip angle 35° and the DEM.

 ![alt tag](http://www.malg.eu/geosurfdem/images/paraview_result_lateral.png)